OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

   The number of instances per service and auto scaling thresholds directly affect performance and resilience under load.

 - **SP3 – Coupling in Integration Facade (M1)**
-  If Integration Facade APIs are too tightly coupled to specific external schemas, adding new systems will be costly.
+  If Integration Facade APIs are too tightly coupled to specific external schemas, adding new systems will be expensive.

 ### 4.4 Trade-off Points

 - **TP1 – Freshness vs performance (C1)**
-  More aggressive caching improves latency and reduces external API calls but increases the risk of showing slightly outdated information.
+  More aggressive caching improves latency and reduces external API calls but increases the risk of showing outdated information.

 - **TP2 – Personalization depth vs latency (C2)**
   Using more context and historical data improves answer quality but increases processing time and data access overhead.